-The Africa wide Information-Sharing and Analysis Centre (ISAC) is the core component of the ACRC and first of its kind in the continent.
+The Africa-wide Information-Sharing and Analysis Centre (ISAC) is the core component of the ACRC and first of its kind on the continent.

-Exchanging sensitive information to adapt proactively security measures needs to build a trusted network between peers.
-It requires to set up a community opened to national, regional and international stakeholders to drive peer-to-peer exchange in a supporting environment:
+Exchanging sensitive and timely information, to adopt proactively security measures needs, to build a trusted network between peers.
+This requires a community open to national, regional and international stakeholders to drive peer-to-peer exchanges in a supporting environment:

 - A specific independent organization, the ISAC, which is a centre of expertise in threat and incident management,